 Photos displayed here are courtesy of Muuqui Maxwell.

 The start and finish is at EMIGRANT LAKE , a rambling, shady park overlooking a large recreational lake, even sporting a water slide for the playful among us.
-We will host a scrumptious bar-b-q lunch, locally crafted beer, music and the camaraderie of fellow riders.
+This year we have reserved tent and RV spaces for Up & Down riders.
+See SPEND THE WEEKEND for details.